Why it is okay to be melancholy

 At a point in the conversation, our friend turned and asked,

 "If you were a plant, what kind of plant would you choose to be?

-It is if I had the answer deeply rooted somewhere in the back of my mind, simply waiting for the first person to ask the offbeat question.
+It is as if I had the answer deeply rooted somewhere in the back of my mind, merely waiting for the first person to ask the offbeat question.